Summit Pacific College: History

 In 1983, the governing bodies of the college made public the plans for new buildings on campus.
 This new project was titled the “Nehemiah Project”.
 The new proposed buildings were The Mary Ellen Anderson Memorial Chapel (1986), The Lorne Philip Hudson Memorial Library (1988), and a proposed new dormitory.
 It is stated that the need for these new buildings was not to enlarge the college but to complete the campus.
 Unfortunately, not enough money was raised for a new dormitory and the college would not see their new dormitory until 2001.

 In 1999, a proposal was put forward for a new residence building on campus.
 The existing Ernie W. Robinson Dormitory (1974) was only capable of housing 100 students while the proposed new building would house 140 students.
 The L. T. Holdcroft Residence was completed in 2001 and is still in use today.

 In 2004, The Phil and Jennie Gaglardi Memorial Auditorium (2004) was built and replaced the P.S.
 Jones Memorial Auditorium (1979).
 The P.S.
 Jones Memorial Auditorium was eventually sold to Christian Life Community Church and would be used as their church building.

-In 2010, the Eric A. Hornby Memorial Academic Building saw a significant revitalization as well as a new academic wing called the Revival and Learning Centre.
+In 2010, the Eric A. Hornby Memorial Academic Building saw a significant revitalization, as well as a new academic wing, called the Revival and Learning Centre.

-During the last decade all of the college buildings have been carefully maintained for safety and optimum learning conditions.
+During the last decade, all of the college buildings have been carefully maintained for safety and optimum learning conditions.

+In 2023, The college ended its direct affiliation with Trinity Western University in Langley, BC in favour of developing its own teaching faculty and independence.